cpcf/weft/debug/README.md

 # Debug Package

-Package debug provides debugging, error handling, and validation capabilities for gogenkit.
+Package debug provides debugging, error handling, and validation capabilities for weft.
 It offers configurable debug modes, enhanced error reporting with stack traces, template validation, and a rich set of debugging helper functions.

 ## Architecture